The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 So even the first covenant was inaugurated with blood.
 For when Moses had spoken every command to all the people according to the law, he took the blood of calves and goats with water and scarlet wool and hyssop and sprinkled both the book itself and all the people, and said, “This is the blood of the covenant that God has commanded you to keep.”And both the tabernacle and all the utensils of worship he likewise sprinkled with blood.
 Indeed according to the law almost everything was purified with blood, and without the shedding of blood there is no forgiveness.
 So it was necessary for the sketches of the things in heaven to be purified with these sacrifices, but the heavenly things themselves required better sacrifices than these.
 For Christ did not enter a sanctuary made with hands—the representation of the true sanctuary—but into heaven itself, and he appears now in God’s presence for us.
 And he did not enter to offer himself again and again, the way the high priest enters the sanctuary year after year with blood that is not his own, for then he would have had to suffer again and again since the foundation of the world.
 But now he has appeared once for all at the consummation of the ages to put away sin by his sacrifice.
 (Hebrews 9:18–26 NET)

-Again, however, we need to keep in mind that the blood was a symbol.
-If Christ’s own physical blood, in itself, does not cleanse from sin, how much less did the physical blood of animals.
+Again, however, we must remember that the blood was a symbol.
+If Christ’s own physical blood does not cleanse from sin, how much less did the physical blood of animals.
 It is not surprising, then, that the Old Covenant allowed a symbol for a symbol.
 A Jew who was too poor to bring even a small animal for a sacrifice was allowed to bring one-tenth of an ephah (about two quarts) of fine flour instead (Leviticus 5:11).
 His sins were covered just as surely as those of the person who could afford to offer a lamb or goat or turtledove or pigeon (Leviticus 5:6–7).
 This exception is clear proof that the old cleansing was symbolic.
 (10)

 Just as the animal blood symbolized Christ’s true atoning blood, the ephah of flour symbolized and represented the animal blood.
 This non-blood offering for sin was acceptable because the old sacrifice was entirely symbolic anyway.
 Yet this was the only exception.
 And even the exception represented a blood sacrifice.
 The basic symbol could not be changed because what it symbolized could not be changed.
 “For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood because of the life that makes atonement” (Leviticus 17:11).
 Since the penalty for sin is death, nothing but death, symbolized by shedding blood, can atone for sin.
 (10)